info-201a-sp20/final-project-SSGurajala/README.md

 ### Why are you interested in this field/domain?

-While infectious diseases have the potential to bring about acute suffering (as seen currently with COVID-19), many of the greatest killers in American history, especially in the past couple of decades, have been non-infectious chronic diseases brought about by poor lifestyle choices.
-We want to analyze data about this field to better understand how these diseases are brought about and how they might be prevented.
+While infectious diseases have the potential to bring about acute suffering (as seen currently with COVID-19), many of the greatest killers globally, especially in the past couple of decades, have been non-infectious chronic diseases brought about by environmental factors, lifestyle choices, and a lack of education.
+We want to analyze data in the field of noninfections chronic diseases to better understand how these diseases have affected and continue to affect the lives of people worldwide.

 ### What other examples of data driven project have you found related to this domain?